 I need to know when to cut the trumpet plant back in the fall.
 Do I cut the plant back to the ground, will the plant come back from the roots in the spring?
-Is there any pruning to be done in the summer?

 I have one and have never pruned or cut it back.
 It comes back on its own every year.

 You can prune to ground level or leave up to 8 inches.
 Pruning encourages flowering.
 Prune in the fall.